Advisory Level Swell Peaks Today

 By Meteorologist Malika Dudley / Email: [email protected]

-A Small Craft Advisory is posted for Maui County windward waters and the Kaiwi Channel through 6:00 a.m.
-Tuesday for seas of 8 to 11 feet.
+A Small Craft Advisory is posted for all Maui County waters through 6:00 p.m.
+Wednesday for north winds up to 25 knots with higher gusts.
+Rough seas of 9 to 14 feet are also forecasted through Wednesday afternoon.
 Inexperienced mariners should avoid navigating in these conditions.

-West: Early in the day some spots will catch wrap from the peaking west-northwest swell.
+West: Spots open to the swells are expected to get chest high to overhead waves on the sets at the best exposures.
 Otherwise, breaks that don’t catch the swells, and / or are shadowed from them, are forecasted to get smaller surf at ankle high or flat.

 Nothing of note out of the SPAC to get excited about.

 Keep in mind, surf heights are measured on the face of the wave from trough to crest.
 Heights vary from beach to beach, and at the same beach, from break to break.